farscape-project/AMS_precon_LibMeshtools/README.md

 of nodes.
-Which means to gain topological information about these sub-entities on-the-fly calculation has to be carried out to gain access to it. using and more exotic elements such as Nedlec, Raviart thomas, mixed-elements which explicitly solve for values at these sub-entities cannot store information easily.
-And this is even harder
+Which means to gain topological information about these sub-entities on-the-fly calculation has to be carried out to gain access to it.

-Some examples use lagrange multipliers and
+Exotic elements such as Nedlec, Raviart thomas, mixed-elements which explicitly solve for values at these sub-entities cannot store information easily.
+This problem can be resolved partially by using lagrange multipliers to represent the sub-entities and adding additional equations, however when it comes to coarsening of the sub-entity spaces